cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		             - <cluster_name>:
 		                 resource_pool: <resource_pool_name>

-If you want to create a role for the bosh user in vCenter, these are the privileges needed:
+If you want to create a role for the BOSH user in vCenter, these are the privileges needed:

 | Object    | Permission                   |
 |-----------|------------------------------|